reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 She wrote in her diary two days before committing suicide:

 > I can't get along with others.
 I have a weird personality and I don't have any friends. ...
 I can't see the future, and I can't find a job.
 (Being bullied) ...
 Nothing.
 I don’t want to do it anymore.
 Everything is so strenuous, I have no strength, and I’m very tired.

->
-> In fact, this was the suicide note she left behind.
+This was probably the suicide note she meant to leave behind.

 [^garo]: Garo (ガロ) was a monthly manga anthology magazine in Japan, founded by Katsuichi Nagai and published by Seirindō from 1964 until 2002.
 It was fundamental for the emergence and development of alternative and avant-garde manga.